Growth Hormone

 • Amenorrhoea

-• Coarse facial features, wide nose and rounded face
+• Coarse facial features, including a wide nose and rounded face

 • Hypertension